segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/vero/index.md

 **Stream**

 Vero uses our stream Source component to send Segment email events.
 It uses a server-side `track` method to send data to Segment.
-These events are then available in any destination that accepts server-side events, and available in a schema in your data warehouse, so you can query via SQL.
+These events are then available in any destination that accepts server-side events, and available in a schema in your data warehouse, so you can query using SQL.

 The default behavior is for Vero to pass the `userId` associated with the email recipient as the `userId`.
 There are cases in which Vero does not have an associated `userId`, in which case the email address will be passed in as the `anonymousId`.